openfisca/LawToCode/README.rst

 law-to-code
 ===========

-Web application to crowdsource the extraction of formulas and variables from laws
+Web application to crowdsource the extraction of formulas and parameters from laws